Coaching is becoming an increasingly popular field, but the psychological theory underlying it is not fully formed.

-The two disciplines use similar techniques, including interviewing, active listening, and Socratic questioning.
-The psychotherapist and coach each need to build a contextual understanding of the client, maintain a focus on client goals, and facilitate the process of working towards them.
+The two disciplines use similar techniques including interviewing, active listening, and Socratic questioning.
+The psychotherapist and coach both need to build a contextual understanding of the client, maintain a focus on client goals, and facilitate the process of working toward them.
 Both therapy and coaching involve developmental issues and efforts to build client awareness (Hart et al., 2001).

 The main difference between coaching and therapy is the focus of the work.
 In therapy, the focus is on interpersonal health and an identifiable clinical issue (such as depression or anxiety) that interferes with the client’s functioning (Hart et al., 2001).

 In contrast to therapy, coaching focuses on harnessing untapped potential, helping clients to achieve the goals that they set for themselves.
-There is no clinical issue in a coaching engagement, and coaches must refer out to psychotherapists if they detect one.
+There is no clinical issue in a coaching engagement, and coaches must refer clients to psychotherapists if they detect one.
 Coaches are more focused on the practical.
-They help their clients to link their awareness to action, taking concrete steps towards their goal with each session.
+They help their clients link their awareness to action, taking concrete steps toward their goal with each session.

 Another difference between coaching and therapy is that coaches place greater emphasis on the present moment (Hart et al., 2001).
 Although knowledge of client history is essential to understanding the client in both disciplines, in coaching, the past is visited briefly.
 In contrast, in therapy, the past is reiterated and analyzed until it is understood.

-The approach that coaches and psychotherapists take is often very different.
+The approaches that coaches and psychotherapists take are often very different.
 Coaches are more likely to be active, informal, and self-revelatory than psychotherapists (Hart et al., 2001).

 Psychotherapists are usually more focused on listening, formal, and reserved.
 The neutrality of the therapist allows space for the client to bring more sensitive issues into the room.
 However, coaching clients are not usually looking for a neutral observer.
 They often want a strong and exciting personality who can catalyze them in their pursuit of achievement.

-There are not currently any programs that offer degrees specific to coaching psychology.
-For this reason, and the fact that an advanced degree is not a requirement for coaching, gaining a Master’s degree may not be the most effective way to learn about coaching psychology.
+Because an advanced degree is not a requirement for coaching, gaining a master’s degree may or may not be the most effective way to learn about coaching psychology.

 That being said, those hoping to become coaches can benefit from graduate training and should have a background in psychology.
-For those interested in taking an academic route towards coaching, an undergraduate degree in psychology and a Master’s in organizational development or clinical psychology can help build the underlying knowledge and offer opportunities for practical work in the field.
+For those interested in taking an academic route, an undergraduate degree in psychology and a master’s in coaching psychology, organizational development, or clinical psychology can all help build the underlying knowledge and offer opportunities for practical work in the field.

-A close second to a degree in coaching psychology is a Master in Applied Positive Psychology (MAPP).
-These programs teach the application of positive psychology principles in a format that allows the student to start applying them in practice right away.
+Similarly, a master’s in applied positive psychology teaches the application of positive psychology principles in a format that allows the student to start applying them in practice right away.